 How long before a crown feels normal?

-Although the new crown may feel bulkier to the patient immediately after placement, in about 2 weeks you will have adjusted to the new crown and no longer notice any difference.
+Although the new crown may initially feel bulky after placement, you will adjust to it in about 2 weeks.
 If the discomfort persists, call our office to schedule a checkup appointment.

-Call the Frederick Center for Dentistry today at 301-264-5680 if you would like to book an appointment for a dental crown in Frederick, MD.
+Call the Frederick Center for Dentistry today at 301-264-5680 to book an appointment for a dental crown in Frederick, MD.
 You can also request an appointment online with one of our dentists.
-Patient comfort is our priority, which is why we utilize non-invasive technologies and modern methods for quick yet effective treatment.
-Feel free to contact our office if you have any questions about our restorative services.
+Patient comfort is our top priority.
+We utilize non-invasive technologies and modern methods for quick and effective treatment.